AI safety: Adversarial robustness

 AI systems are often vulnerable to adversarial examples or "inputs to machine learning (ML) models that an attacker has intentionally designed to cause the model to make a mistake".
 For example, in 2013, Szegedy et al. discovered that adding specific imperceptible perturbations to an image could cause it to be misclassified with high confidence.
 This continues to be an issue with neural networks, though in recent work the perturbations are generally large enough to be perceptible.

-Carefully crafted noise can be added to an image to cause it to be misclassified with high confidence.

 The image on the right is predicted to be an ostrich after the perturbation is applied.
 (Left) is a correctly predicted sample, (center) perturbation applied magnified by 10x, (right) adversarial example.

 Adversarial robustness is often associated with security.
 Researchers demonstrated that an audio signal could be imperceptibly modified so that speech-to-text systems transcribe it to any message the attacker chooses.
 Network intrusion and malware detection systems also must be adversarially robust since attackers may design their attacks to fool detectors.

 Models that represent objectives (reward models) must also be adversarially robust.
 For example, a reward model might estimate how helpful a text response is and a language model might be trained to maximize this score.
 Researchers have shown that if a language model is trained for long enough, it will leverage the vulnerabilities of the reward model to achieve a better score and perform worse on the intended task.
 This issue can be addressed by improving the adversarial robustness of the reward model.
 More generally, any AI system used to evaluate another AI system must be adversarially robust.
 This could include monitoring tools, since they could also potentially be tampered with to produce a higher reward.

+Large language models (LLMs) can be vulnerable to prompt injection and model stealing, and may be used to generate misinformation.
+Prompt injection involves embedding instructions into prompts in order to bypass safety measures.
+Some approaches against prompt injection use customizable policies and rules to analyze inputs and outputs, ensuring that potentially problematic interactions are filtered or mitigated.
+Other tools focus on applying structured constraints to inputs, restricting outputs to predefined parameters, or using real-time monitoring mechanisms to identify and address vulnerabilities.
+These efforts aim to ensure that AI systems are designed with safety and ethical considerations at the forefront, particularly as their use becomes increasingly widespread in critical applications.

+Fault tolerance and redundancy

+Researchers in safety-critical AI have proposed using architectural redundancy and design diversity to reduce the risk that a single faulty, compromised, or deceptive model causes harm.
+In such approaches, multiple independently developed or trained models process the same task, and a voter or consensus mechanism combines their outputs rather than relying on a single model.